perpetualKid/GetText.NET/README.md

 It is fully **COM** and **CLS** compatible.

 This implementation loads translations directly from gettext *.mo files (no need to compile a satellite assembly) and can handle multiple translation domains and multiple locales in one application instance.
-NGettext supports both little-endian and big-endian MO files, automatic (header-based) encoding detection and (optional) plural form rules parsing.
+GetText supports both little-endian and big-endian MO files, automatic (header-based) encoding detection and (optional) plural form rules parsing.

-By default, NGettext uses pre-compiled plural form rules for most known locales.
+By default, GetText uses pre-compiled plural form rules for most known locales.
 You can enable plural form rule parsing from *.mo file headers (see `MoCompilingPluralLoader` description below) or use a custom plural rules passed to your Catalog instance through API.

-Why NGettext?
+Why GetText?
 ---------------

 There are other GNU/Gettext implementations for C#, but they all have some huge disadvantages.